Faizan2727/FLask-multi-tier-app/README.md

 ```bash
 docker inspect os1
 ```
-- **Retrieves the container details, including its IP address.
+- Retrieves the container details, including its IP address.
 This IP will be used in the Python application.

 ## Step 7: Modify the Python Application

 ```bash
 vim app.py
 ```
--- **Opens the app.py file in the Vim editor.
+- Opens the app.py file in the Vim editor.
--- **Updates the IP address in the application to match the MySQL container's IP.
+- Updates the IP address in the application to match the MySQL container's IP.

 ### Step 8: Build a Flask Application Docker Image